-6.4.3 Running the physics
+6.4.4 Running the physics

 The physics is invoked by calling subroutine ccpp_physics_run.
-This subroutine is part of the CCPP API and is auto-generated.
-This subroutine is capable of executing the physics with varying granularity, that is, a single group, or an entire suite can be run with a single subroutine call.
-Typical calls to ccpp_physics_run are below, where suite_name is mandatory and group_name is optional:
+This subroutine is part of the CCPP API and is included with the CCPP-Framework (for the dynamic build) or auto-generated (for the static build).
+This subroutine is capable of executing the physics with varying granularity, that is, a single scheme (dynamic build only), a single group, or an entire suite can be run with a single subroutine call.
+Typical calls to ccpp_physics_run are below, where scheme_name and group_name are optional and mutually exclusive (dynamic build), and where suite_name is mandatory and group_name is optional (static build).